Recycling tracker report

 What happens to the waste we collect

-Waste is collected and sold for reprocessing on our behalf by our contractors Suez and Biffa.
+Recycling is sold for reprocessing on our behalf by our contractors SUEZ and Biffa.
 Together, we have a commitment that all materials collected for recycling will stay in the UK if there is the reprocessing capacity and demand.

 The excellent kerbside sorting into boxes and bags helps us get more recycling reprocessed closer to home.
-You can read more about this on our page Sorting your recycling into containers
+You can read more about this on Sorting your recycling into containers page.

 Kerbside sorting reduces contamination by other materials and that makes it easier to sell to UK-based companies.